Home / Interview Questions / Tell Me About Yourself

 While having side hustles that also help you earn money is fine, leaving them out of your interview is best.
 If you mention having a side hustle, you risk the hiring manager worrying that it’ll distract you from your full-time job or that you might leave suddenly if your outside venture takes off.

-Sample answers to the question “Tell me about yourself”
+Sample answers to “Tell me about yourself”

 Example #1